LouiZibdawi/CIS4650/Checkpoint2/README.txt

 code structures.
 The files are listed below with a short description of what is contained inside of them:

-UPDATE THIS SECTION
-   1) 1.cm: This is a modified version of the fac.cm that was provided for use by the professor.
+   1) 1.cm: This is a modified version of the sort.cm that was provided for use by the professor.
+This file has been created to have no error.
+This was inentionally to show off a perfect runtime situation of our semantic analyzer.

+   2) 2.cm: This is a modified version of the fac.cm that was provided to us for use by the professor.
       The errors included in this are as follows:
-        - Unrecognized type for variables are handled by converting to integer (default)
-        - Unrecognized type for arrays are handled by converting to integer (default) We decided that the best way to handle an invalid type would be to set it to a default value and continue parsing the file.
-Obviously, this is likely not the best option for a full parser, but for the current scale of the project it makes sense.
-There are only two variable types, one of which is void, so converting it to integer is the most logical.

-   2) 2.cm: This is another modified version of the fac.cm that was provided to us for use by the professor.
-      The errors included in this are as follows:
-        - function declaraction with no parameters and without a body
-        - variable declaration without a recognized type
+        - unused function prototype found at the end of the file
+        - a used function prototype without a function definition The errors in this file show the implementation and error checking of function prototypes and function definitions.
+While there are limitations with this implementation, functionality and error checking has been implemented, and has been shown through this test file.

    3) 3.cm: This is another modified version of the fac.cm that was provided to us for use by the professor.
       The errors included in this are as follows:
-        - function declaration with parameters, without a body
+        - an operation with a non-integer value on the right hand side
-        - array declaraction without a recognized type
+        - an undefined variable and a function reference
+        - test expressions are not of type int

    4) 4.cm: This is a modified version for gcd.cm that was provided to us by the professor.
 The errors included are as follows:
-        - function declaraction with parameters and an unrecognized type
+        - non-integer array index
+        - redefinition of a variable
-        - function declaration without parameters and an unrecognized type
+        - return and function calls are of the wrong type

    5) 5.cm: This is a modified version of sort.cm that was provided to us for use by the professor.
       The errors included in this file are as follows:
-        - function declaration with parameters and an unrecognized type
+        - unused function prototype found at the end of the file
-        - function declaration without parameters and an unrecognized type
+        - a used function prototype without a function definition
+        - an operation with a non-integer value on the right hand side
-        - variable declaraction without a recognized type
+        - an undefined variable and a function reference
+        - test expressions are not of type int
-        - array declaration without a recognized type
+        - non-integer array index
-        - function declaration with parameters, without a body
+        - redefinition of a variable
+        - return and function calls are of the wrong type

 -Makefile to Run Tests-